snotskie/ttrpg/site/src/index.md

 ## Highs and Lows

 When you succeed on a Check or win a Contest by $5$ or more above the number you needed to reach, then something extra cool may happen.
 On the other hand, when you fail a Check or lose a Contest by $5$ or more, then something extra bad may happen.
 Failing or losing by $10$ or more can be disastrous.

+## Surprise Threat

+When a character is surprised by a threat, their first roll in response to it cannot bump.

 ## Blessings